- What if I forgot to file?

 Testing is not required by Wisconsin law.
 If standardized tests are taken (PSAT, ACT, SAT, CLEP, SAT – subject tests, etc.), those scores can be listed on the transcript.
 Test scores do not have to be reported to the state or school district.
 Some colleges or universities may require standardized testing in lieu of a conventional transcript from an accredited institution.

-It is recommended that you keep an attendance record for your homeschool on which you record the number of hours spent in parentally administered instructions to the children of one family unit.
+It is recommended that you keep an attendance record for your homeschool on which you record the number of hours spent in parentally administered instruction to the children of one family unit.
 As the administrator of your homeschool you are responsible for being able to demonstrate, if asked, that you have fulfilled the minimum of 875 hours annually.

 Hours that are administered by a parent/guardian and provided to only the children from one family unit can be counted toward the minimum yearly total of 875 instructional hours.*

 All other hours are considered enrichment activities.

 WPA maintains that classes offered by an instructor to multiple family units may not hold up as instructional hours in a home-based private educational program, if these hours were challenged in court or through the legal system.
 Homeschool administrators must be able to provide evidence of compliance with the law.